freedomofpress/securedrop/docs/development/setup_development.rst

    qvm-start sd-dev
    qvm-sync-appmenus sd-dev

-The commands above will created a new StandaloneVM, boot it, then update the Qubes menus with applications within that VM.
+The commands above create a new StandaloneVM, boot it, and then update the Qubes menus with applications within that VM.
 Open a terminal in ``sd-dev``, and proceed with installing `Docker CE for Debian`_.